thaibirding.com by Nick Upton

 Hat Nopparat Thara, in Krabi province, is a long, sandy and shallow beach lined by casuarina trees, and is part of the Hat Nopparat Thara - Ko Phi Phi National Park, although this doesn't seem to offer any protection against holiday resorts being built upon it.
 The tide goes out a fair distance here and exposes a stretch of sand/mud flats which attracts small numbers of wading birds.
 At the northernmost end of the beach is the National Park Headquarters and just off of the beach are three small islands, the nearest of which can be walked to at low tide, and it is possible to wade across the river at this point, but perhaps not advisable.

-Had Nopparat Thara is an ideal place to go with a non-birding partner or friends if staying at the nearby Ao Nang or Krabi, to see a few nice birds and enjoy the beach.
-If low tide coincides with dusk then this is a lovely spot to spend the last few hours of light, taking a walk and waiting for birds to fly into the offshore islands to roost, before heading back to Ao Nang or Krabi for dinner..
+Hat Nopparat Thara is an ideal place to go with a non-birding partner or friends if staying at the nearby Ao Nang or Krabi, to see a few nice birds and enjoy the beach.
+If low tide coincides with dusk then this is a lovely spot to spend the last few hours of light, taking a walk, watching the sunset and waiting for birds to fly into the offshore islands to roost, before heading back to your accommodation at Ao Nang or Krabi for dinner.

 Birding Highlights

-Although Hat Nopparat Thara is not one of Thailand's birding hotspots, it does provide the opportunity to see one of Thailand's most uncommon winter visitors: Pale-capped Pigeon.
+Although Hat Nopparat Thara is not one of Thailand's most obvious birding hotspots, it does provide a chance to see one of Thailand's most uncommon winter visitors: Pale-capped Pigeon.
 This species has been seen on several occasions in March and April at dusk when flying in to roost (equally, a visit at dawn would see them leaving to feed).
+Although there are no recent records this may well be due to the apparent lack of visits at the right time of the day at the right time of the year, so it is probably still worth a look if you are in the area.

 Pale-capped Pigeon is by no means the only species of note here.
 As at many coastal locations in southern Thailand, both White-bellied Sea Eagle and Brahminy Kite are commonly seen and are both spectacular sights.
 Collared Kingfisher can be found calling from coastal vegetation and provides a splash of colour as it flies away.
-A few Waders, Terns and occasional Egrets turn up on the sand flats at low tide and if there is bad weather out to sea there is the potential for interesting seabirds to turn up and some nearby mangroves provide an opportunity to explore.
+A few waders and terns can usually be found on the sand at low tide with the rare White-faced Plover sometimes being spotted by lucky birders and some nearby mangroves contain Mangrove Pitta with small numbers of Oriental Pied Hornbills also living in the area.

-Click here for a checklist of the birds of Hat Nopparat Thara
+A checklist of the birds of this area can be found here - Hat Nopparat Thara Bird Checklist

 Travel Information